-Eastern Washington University is committed to supporting its students and employees during pregnancy, the birth of a child, adoption of a child, and/or placement of a foster child.
-EWU does not discriminate on the basis of pregnancy, familial status, childbirth, false pregnancy, termination of pregnancy, or recovery from pregnancy.
+EWU is committed to supporting its students and employees during pregnancy, the birth of a child, adoption of a child, and/or placement of a foster child.
+In accordance with Title IX, EWU does not discriminate on the basis of pregnancy, familial status, childbirth, false pregnancy, termination of pregnancy, or recovery from pregnancy.

-EWU will grant a student a leave of absence for pregnancy/birth of a child for so long a time as is deemed medically necessary by the student’s physician.
+In accordance with Title IX, EWU will grant a student a leave of absence for pregnancy/birth of a child for so long a time as it is deemed medically necessary by the student's physician.
+Students will need to make up the work that is missed while they are absent.
 To the extent possible, EWU will take reasonable steps to ensure pregnant students who take a leave of absence for pregnancy/birth of a child return to the same position of academic progress that they were in when they took leave.

 In situations such as clinical rotations, performances, labs, and group work, EWU will work with the student to devise an alternative path to completion, if possible.
 In progressive curricular and/or cohort-model programs, EWU will work with a student to see if alternative arrangements can be made or will permit a student to join a subsequent cohort when returning from leave.

-EWU has several lactation/family nurturing rooms on campus available to students, employees, and visitors:
+EWU has several lactation/family nurturing rooms on campus that are available to students, employees, and visitors:

 - Pence Union Building (keys are available through the PUB Welcome Desk on the 2nd floor)